-If you plant them out before all risk of frost has passed then they may die, so plant the tubers in large pots filled with peat-free multi-purpose potting compost in March or early April.
-Keep them on a windowsill or in a frost-free greenhouse until late May, when it will be safe to plant them outside.
+Staring dahlias in pots is a great way to get them into growth earlier in the season.
+Simply plant dahlia tubers in large pots filled with peat-free multi-purpose potting compost in March or early April, and then keep them on a windowsill or in a frost-free greenhouse until late May, when it’s safe to plant them outside.

 Basal cuttings from dahlias